apache/carbondata/docs/How-to-contribute-to-Apache-CarbonData.md

 ### Design

-To avoid potential frustration during the code review cycle, we encourage you to clearly scope and design non-trivial contributions with the CarbonData community before you start coding.
+To clearly express your thoughts and get early feedback from other community members, we encourage you to clearly scope, document the design of non-trivial contributions and discuss with the CarbonData community before you start coding.

 Generally, the JIRA issue is the best place to gather relevant design docs, comments, or references.
 It’s great to explicitly include relevant stakeholders early in the conversation.
 For designs that may be generally interesting, we also encourage conversations on the developer’s mailing list.

 ### Code